 35. Write a song.
 Never tried songwriting?
 Try giving it a whirl.

-36. Lay out.
+36. Lay outside.
 The weather is getting warmer in some parts of the world.
 Take out a blanket or a lawn chair and enjoy mother nature—away from other people, of course.

 37. Listen to new releases.
 Artists are constantly putting out music in the streaming era.
 Look for new music or new releases.
 Surf Pandora, SoundCloud and Apple Music to discover new music.